StackVista/stackstate-docs/configure/logging/enable-logging-functions.md

 #### Check functions

+You can find the ID of check functions in the StackState UI.

-    a.
-Click on a component to open the component details.
+1. Click on a component to open the component details.
-    b.
-Click on **...** and select **Show JSON**.
+2. Click on **...** and select **Show JSON**.
-    c.
-Find the section for the function type you would like to log, e.g. `propagation`.
+3. Find the section for ...
-    d.
-Copy the value from the field `id`.
+4. Copy the value from the field `id`.

 ![Show JSON](/.gitbook/assets/v41_show-json.png)